python/devguide/testing/silence-warnings.rst

 .. _silencewarnings:

 ====================================
-Silence Warnings From the Test Suite
+Silence warnings from the test suite
 ====================================

 When running Python's test suite, no warnings should result when you run it